RPO: Retrieval Preference Optimization for Robust Retrieval-Augmented Generation: Experiments

 \subsection{Knowledge Selection Performance}

 In this section, we compare \MODELNAME{} with previous training strategies in terms of knowledge selection performance.
-Since the original purpose in this paper is to address the knowledge conflict, activate the capability of evaluating the retrieval, and align with the more accurate answer.
-We do further analysis on the issue of knowledge conflict before and after \MODELNAME{}.
+Further analysis is conducted on the issue of knowledge conflict before and after \MODELNAME{}.
 The results in figure~\ref{fig-conflict} reveal a consistent advancement in all clusters to evaluate the knowledge and select the correct autonomously.
-Especially in Cluster B and C, which involve knowledge conflicts, \MODELNAME{} has shown a significant improvement in knowledge selection.
+Besides, we found that the ability of the LLM to select knowledge can be even worse after SFT.
+In Cluster B and C, which involve knowledge conflicts, SFT does not achieve a positive advancement, while \MODELNAME{} has shown a significant improvement in knowledge selection.